A day out at Hyde Park

 You'll be spoilt for choice if you’re looking for places to eat and drink near Hyde Park.
 Read on to discover the best bars and restaurants within walking distance of the park.

-The best restaurants near Hyde Park
+The best places to eat near Hyde Park

 Feeling hungry?
 Here are the best restaurants to satisfy your appetite near Hyde Park.